Qognica/Qapsel/README.md

-# Qapsel
+# Bug Tracker for Qapsel

-Public bug tracking for Qapsel
+This repository exists to allow users to report bugs they encounter in the mobile application